linz/basemaps/docs/user-guide/technical-documentation.md

 ## Aerial Imagery output format

-You can request raster tiles in WebP, PNG or JPEG format.
+You can request raster tiles in WebP, PNG, JPEG, or Avif format.

 Our recommended output format is WebP as it allows the quality of images to be maintained with relatively small file sizes and supports an alpha channel for transparency.
 This is also the default format in the XYZ URL you can copy from https://basemaps.linz.govt.nz